xonsh/xonsh/news/CommandsCache_path_speed.rst

 **Fixed:**

 * Now the directory and the symlink to this directory will be read from PATH once.
-Increasing the startup speed on linux.
+Increasing the startup speed on Linux.

 **Security:**